Queens Car Accident Attorney

 As the number of mobile devices continues to rise, so does the number of car accidents.
 The stop-and-go traffic in Queens presents a prime opportunity for drivers to take out their phones – texting, emailing, and scrolling through social media.
 Often, drivers don’t put their devices down when traffic starts, leading to terrible pedestrian accidents and bicycle accidents and rear-end collisions.
 Other common causes of accidents include unsafe and negligent driving, improperly trained mass transit drivers, vehicular factors such as parts failure, and environmental factors.

-Most Common Traffic Violations in New York
+Most Common Traffic Violations

 New York Car Accident Law